Best Tips To Growing Herbs In Containers

 6. Sage

-Give sage plants wide sun exposure and well-draining soil.
+Sage plants require ample sunlight and well-draining soil.
 Like rosemary and thyme, Sage will suffer if its roots are consistently damp.

 Therefore, appropriate drainage is essential.
-Most types are hardy in USDA zones 4-10.
+Most types are hardy in USDA zones 4 through 10.
 Sage is an excellent spice for chicken meals in the kitchen.

 Parsley